 The National High School Journalism Teacher of the Year receives numerous honors, including:

-The Teacher of the Year will participate in a virtual interview with CSPA executive director Edmund J. Sullivan, to be made available through the Association's media channels.
+The Teacher of the Year will participate in a virtual interview with CSPA's executive director, to be made available through the Association's media channels.
 The honoree will also join a select group of 60 teachers who have previously been honored with this premier achievement.

 Distinguished Advisers receive: